AlterMellion/InterstellarWar/README.md

   - see if we can make 2 or 3 levels like this

 ## Bugs
+- need some serious refactoring
+- during the count down, there are still collision with the spaceship though its not display.
+Most likely because it's still registered
 - don't increment score when during the game over phase
 - check why the enemy ships stall, sometimes, after a collision,if the playership doesn't move
 - see if there is not a way to simplify the code to play an anim + refactor the names of variables